Zitrax/Alive/README.md

                         in the current directory.
   -k, --test-known      Test all existing URLs in the cfg file.
   -l, --list            List known URLs in the config file.
+  -s, --strict          Strict ordering.
+Output can be slightly slower but
+                        guarantees that the site with shortest response time is printed first.
 ```

 ## Info